Wake Forest University Nike Tennis Camp Winston Salem, North Carolina

 Camper play on 13 outdoor lighted courts and 8 indoor air conditioned courts.

-Campers stay 2 per room in the campus dorms (name TBD for 2014) and are assigned by age and roommate requests.
+Campers stay 2 per room in the campus Piccolo Hall Dorms (2014) and are assigned by age and roommate requests.
 No triples are available.
-There is A/C in the dorms (TBD for 2014).
+There is A/C in the dorms (2014).

 Evening camp activities may include pizza night, movie night, bowling night, miniature golfing and shopping.